UrbanLinks/Holistic-WDS-Risk/README.md

 <img src="Logo/photo_5816681274650247274_x.jpg" align="center" alt="Holistic-WDS-Risk">

-**HHolistic Risk Assessment of Water Distribution Systems**
+**Holistic Risk Assessment of Water Distribution Systems**

 # Overview

 This study presents a holistic assessment framework for water pipe break impacts in Vancouver, Canada.
-It assesses social, environmental, and economic vulnerabilities as a consequence of failure (COF).
-Combining the COF with the probabilities of failure (POF) resulting from a Weibull model provides a holistic risk framework.
+It assesses social, environmental, and economic vulnerabilities as consequences of failure (COF).
+Combining the COF with the probabilities of failure (POF) resulting from a Weibull model provide a holistic risk framework.
 This framework prioritizes pipe replacement and rehabilitation to mitigate the adverse impacts of infrastructure failure.

 - This repository contains the codes and data used for the research project.

-- The codes was developed using **Jupyter Notebook** for data analysis and visualization.
+- The code was developed using **Jupyter Notebook** for data analysis and visualization.

 # File Structure

-This study is organized in Jupyter Notebook as follows:
+The code and data used in the study is organized in the following folders and files:

 - **[Data](Data)**